 I’ve been very lucky to have learned early on how to hold my relationship with my appearance in a light grip.
 Towards the end of college, and in my first few years of living in the Netherlands, I weighed close to 300 pounds.
 Being heavy made me invisible, in a way.
 I didn’t get much attention; I couldn’t find many clothes I liked that fit.
 But in that time, I had a wonderful life.
 I got married.
 I made wonderful memories and took beautiful trips with my best friends.
 I switched careers and excelled.
 My lack of visibility didn’t take away from my joy or emotional life in the slightest.

 That’s not to say it didn’t affect me in other ways.
 After a pretty bad back injury just before my wedding, I realized I needed to lose weight in order to prevent further damage to my back and knees.
-And having lost some 75 pounds now, I’m finding that I’ve become “visible” again.
+And having lost a fairly large amount of weight in the eyes of the world, I’m finding that I’ve become “visible” again.
 I sometimes get checked out in the city; strangers treat me differently; my mom often tells me I’m beautiful (but, hey, she’s my mom).

 At the same time, my friends and I are hitting that point in our late twenties where we’re starting to realize we’re getting older.
 One best friend is getting gray hairs; another sent photos back and forth with me of the fine lines we’re starting to notice on our faces.
 We’re all aging, and for women especially, that comes with a certain amount of existential angst.
 Will I still be beautiful when I’m older?
 When am I no longer ‘in my prime’?
 What will be left of me when the world calls me invisible?